 What ports should I forward if I’m hosting a private server on my PC?

 It depends on the game.
 For Minecraft Bedrock, UDP 19132 is common. for Java Edition Minecraft, TCP 25565.
 Ark uses 7777/27015.
 Always confirm with the game’s official server docs.
-How to Get Newly Inserted Records in SQL Server a Step-by-Step Guide
+How To Connect To Linux VNC Server From Windows Dont Panic Its Easier Than Naming Your Firstborn 2026

 How can I test if my PC can reach the server?